ozziest/ozziest.github.io/_posts/2018-01-05-quick-note-entity-framework-query-logging.md

 post_img: notes.jpg
 post_img_link: https://pixabay.com/en/books-pages-story-stories-notes-1245690
 lang: en
+description: In this article you can learn that tow to log queries in Entity Framework.
 ---

 > In case I forget later, this is a simple note for me.